netjson/netjson/docs/source/who.rst

 The initial work on the NetJSON RFC was supported financially with a grant from the `CONFINE EU project <https://confine-project.eu/>`_.

+2016 - current
+^^^^^^^^^^^^^^

+Currently the work on the NetJSON specification is being done by volunteers who care about achieving :doc:`its goals <why#goals-what-we-want-to-achieve-with-netjson>`.

+We are interested in financial contributions like donations, grants and open source funding programs;
+this would help to speed up important tasks like writing more NetJSON implementations and refining the specification.

+If you can help in this matter, please :doc:`get in touch <get-in-touch>` with us.

 Join the NetJSON initiative
 ---------------------------